 - 1. Study of metal cutting technology including the process, measurements, design and selection of various cutting tools and their industrial specifications. - 2.
-Introduce the students to design practices of toolings (Jigs and Fixtures) and die design for presswork. - 3.
-Introduce the students to design practices of Single spindle automat. - 4.
+To introduce the students to the design practices of toolings (Jigs and Fixtures) and die design for presswork. - 3.
+To introduce the students to the design practices of Single spindle automat. - 4.
 Study of various aspects of CNC machine technology and its tooling.

-Upon successful completion of this course, the student will be able to:
+At the end of the course, the student will be able to

 - 1. Identify parameters of single and multipoint cutting tools - 2.
 Design jigs and fixtures - 3.
-Understand single spindle automat, tool layout, cam design. - 4.
+Understand Single spindle automat, tool layout, cam design. - 4.
 Select and design dies for press working operations - 5.
 Understand and apply CNC technology.

-Unit 1 Theory of Metal Cutting
+Unit 1: Theory Of Metal Cutting